 Not sure which side to bring to Thanksgiving?
-Need a healthy vegetable side for dinner tonight?
+Need a simple vegetable side for dinner tonight?
 Do you like traditional foods with a bit of a twist?
 Mashed Sweet Potatoes are for you!

 No room on the stove or in your oven?
 Check out these Instant Pot Mashed Sweet Potatoes instead.